-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - · undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.
+- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; - undergo changes in priorities or become financially distressed; or - form relationships with other entities, some of which may be our competitors.

 Some of these factors may be beyond our control.
 For example, the performance of our CROs may also be delayed or disrupted by the ongoing COVID-19 pandemic, including due to travel or quarantine policies, availabilities of staff, exposure of CRO staff to COVID-19 or re-prioritization of CRO resources as a result of the pandemic.
 These factors may materially adversely affect the willingness or ability of third parties to conduct our clinical trials and may subject us to unexpected cost increases that are beyond our control.
 If the CROs do not perform clinical trials in a satisfactory manner, breach their obligations to us or fail to comply with regulatory requirements, the development, regulatory approval and commercialization of our approved drugs for additional indications and our drug candidates may be delayed, we may not be able to obtain regulatory approval and commercialize our drug candidates, or our development program materially and irreversibly harmed.
-If we are unable to rely on clinical data collected by our CROs, we could be required to repeat, extend the duration of, or increase the size of any clinical trials we conduct and this could significantly delay commercialization and require significantly greater expenditures.
+If we are unable to rely on clinical trials we conduct and this could significantly delay commercialization and require significantly greater expenditures.